Current status: All clear

 Emergency Notification System

-CMC students and employees are automatically enrolled in the College’s Blackboard Connect5 mass notification system.
+CMC students and employees are automatically enrolled in the College’s Everbridge Mass Communications Notification system.
 This system allows the College to send emails and text messages to enrollees about critical incidents or dangerous situations.
-Third parties wishing to enroll in the mass notification system may contact the College’s Information Technology Services at (909) 607-0911.
+Third parties wishing to enroll in the mass notification system may contact the Human Resources office to update or add contact information at 909-621-8490.

 Individuals responsible for issuing the emergency notification (usually the Campus Safety communications officers and supervisors) will, with the assistance of campus and local first responders, determine the content of the notification.
 Those issuing the notification will use the following guidelines when determining the contents of the emergency notification: